-Angela Booth is a certified family nurse practitioner at Immediate Care.
+Angela Booth is a certified family nurse practitioner at Immediate Care and Urgent Care.

 After traveling with her evangelical parents until she was about 7 years old, Booth grew up in Casper and earned her associate’s degree in nursing at Casper College.
 She worked in the Emergency Room at Wyoming Medical Center for 12 years.